Iman (Islam): In Shia Islam

-In Shia Islam (Twelver Shi'ism, the largest branch of Shi'a Islam), Faith (or in its Arabic form: Iman) is a sincere belief in God and His oneness, the prophethood, and the teachings of the Islam Prophet, Muhammad, as well as the Twelve Infallible Imams.
+In Shia Islam (Twelver Shi'ism, the largest branch of Shi'a Islam), Faith (or in its Arabic form: Iman) is a sincere belief in God and His oneness, the prophethood, and the teachings of Muhammad, as well as the Twelve Infallible Imams.
 Shia jurists regard faith as an essential qualification for religious leaders, congregational leaders, judges, and Zakat collectors.
 Most Shia scholars assert that faith cannot merely be a form of imitation.

-Shiite theologians regard belief in the Imamate of the infallible Imams following the Prophet Muhammad, as a fundamental prerequisite for faith, alongside belief in monotheism, the prophethood of the Prophet Muhammad, divine justice, and resurrection.
+Shiite theologians regard belief in the Imamate of the infallible Imams following Muhammad, as a fundamental prerequisite for faith, alongside belief in monotheism, the prophethood of Muhammad, divine justice, and resurrection.
 According to the teachings of the Quran, faith is distinct from Islam and exists at a higher level.
 Furthermore, faith can fluctuate, increasing or decreasing over time, and no one can be compelled to believe.

 Many Shia scholars assert that Islam encompasses more than mere faith; thus, every believer is regarded as a Muslim, yet not every Muslim is necessarily a true believer.
 Some Shia scholars, including Nasir al-Din al-Tusi and Zayn al-Din al-Juba'i al'Amili, contend that faith and authentic Islam are synonymous, while the outward practice of Islam exists at a lower level than genuine faith.

 In Islam, faith is grounded in knowledge and understanding.
 Conversely, faith is also rooted in reason, and both are divine gifts that reinforce one another.
 Furthermore, from an Islamic perspective, there is a strong connection between faith and action; action serves as the outward manifestation of faith.
 If action is absent, it is evident that faith has not taken root in the heart.